By Steven Casals

 For others, learning the native tongue and local customs can take time, but is usually worth the effort.
 “In your daily life, you can go a long time without speaking Spanish, but it’s much easier if you do,” says Joel Moskowitz, a lawyer from Malibu, Calif., who, with his wife, Anna, moved to Roatán, one of the Bay Islands that is part of Honduras.

 Still, for all the challenges of retiring in America’s new Sun Belt, many expats see the advantages far surpassing the disadvantages.
 Consider Cummiskey and his fondness for Medellín.
-Or Ames’ for Cuenca.
+Or Lamarc’s for Cuenca.

-He likes the city’s predictable climate.
-He likes the shopping malls, the antique stores, the nightclubs.
+Cummiskey likes his adopted country’s predictable climate.
+He likes the shopping malls and farmers’ markets, the antique stores and the nightclubs.
 He likes the vegetation and the views.
 But, most important, he likes the people.